nkossally/Poll_Anywhere/README.md

 # README

-Pollarity
+Poll Anywhere
-Pollarity is a clone of Poll Everywhere that was created using Ruby on Rails and React.js.
-Pollarity
+Poll Anywhere is a clone of Poll Everywhere, created using Ruby on Rails and React.js.

 Single Page with React routing
-Pollarity is a single-page app that uses React routes and nested components to mimic multi-page functionality.
+Poll Anywhere is a single-page app that uses React routes and nested components to mimic multi-page functionality.
 Users have access to the following distinct regions:

-Home/landing page
+Homepage
 Signin
 Signup
-User surveys list
+User polls list
-Survey creation (via modal)
+Polls creation
-Voting page for participation
+Poll response page
-Vote reporting with real-time updates
+Poll charts that
 Survey Summary
 Users can see all of their surveys on their personal page.
 Summaries include the survey title, questions, and links to reporting and participation.